ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-10-trump-rally-orcl-cpi.md

 ### ▼ FADE — The Trump Rebound
 {: .trade-short}

 Yesterday's close is a sell-the-news opportunity for any names that ripped purely on the geopolitical relief.
-Airlines, transports, and discretionary retail ripped off the oil drop — but WTI is still $94, structurally.
+Airlines, transports, and discretionary retail ripped off the oil drop, but WTI is still $94, structurally.
 AAL, UAL, XRT are fades on any further strength today before CPI confirms the inflation picture.

 *Risk: A genuine ceasefire or Hormuz deal would make this wrong fast.
 Use stops above Monday's HOD.*